NFS Class

 listening | This property indicates whether the class is listening for incoming connections. |

-local_host | This property includes the name of the local host or user-assigned IP interface through which connections are initiated or accepted. |
+local_host | The name of the local host or user-assigned IP interface through which connections are initiated or accepted. |

 local_port | The TCP port in the local host where the class listens. |